Gracehill ; World Heritage Site Partnership – What does it mean?

-Subsequently, Gracehill Old School Trust (GhOST) submitted an application on behalf of the village to the Department of Culture Media and Sport(DCMS) in London and in March 2011 following assessment the UK expert panel commented as follows:
+Gracehill Old School Trust (GhOST) submitted an application, on behalf of the village, to be considered as a potential world heritage site to the Department of Culture Media and Sport(DCMS) in London and in March 2011 following assessment the UK expert panel commented as follows:

 “Gracehill provides excellent evidence of a socio-religious system – the Moravians – which, unusually for its time was highly tolerant.
 The international importance of the Moravians is high and there is potential for a transnational nomination of Moravian sites.
 This site was judged not to have the potential to demonstrate Outstanding Universal Value (OUV) on its own.
 The Government should consider adding Gracehill to this Tentative List in the future if firm proposals for a transnational nomination should be developed, provided that it can be demonstrated that the site could make a substantial contribution to the OUV of the series as a whole.”

-Gracehill is of historic importance and contemporary relevance not only because of its values, authenticity and integrity but also as a result of the readiness and ability of the community to maintain and share the historic Settlement over so many years.
+Gracehill is of historic importance and contemporary relevance because of its values, authenticity and integrity.

-Gracehill demonstrates OUV in that as an eighteenth century Irish Settlement it remains intact with a well-preserved collection of buildings and an active Moravian Community.
-The Irish perspective gives the Moravian Settlement here unique historical, cultural, social, educational and religious features.
-For example, as far back as 1798 Gracehill was seen as “a place of refuge” for all sides during the United Irishmen’s Rebellion.
+As an eighteenth century Irish Settlement it remains intact with a well-preserved collection of buildings and an active Moravian Community.
+There are unique historical, cultural, social, educational and religious features.

 2003 Gracehill joins the "Christiansfeld Initiative" This involved working with international partners in Europe, USA and South Africa.
 Christiansfeld is a Settlement in Denmark.